meicanhong/article-crawler/README.md

 # ArticleCrawler

 ArticleCrawler is a scalable, automated crawler designed to extract and parse articles from websites.
-It uses the Playwright library for web scraping, BeautifulSoup for HTML parsing, and stores the raw HTML data in a MongoDB collection.
+It uses the Playwright library for web scraping, BeautifulSoup for HTML parsing, and stores data in a MongoDB collection.

 ## Features